 - (a) Certain assets designated as "non-admitted assets" are charged directly against unassigned surplus, rather than capitalized and charged to income as used under GAAP.
-These include certain fixed assets, prepaid expenses and premium receivables. - (b) Policy acquisition costs are charged against income as incurred, whereas under GAAP, such costs are deferred and amortized over the term of the coverage.
-Such costs include commissions, direct underwriting costs, policy issue costs and premium taxes. - (c) The statements of cash flows represent cash balances, cash equivalents and short-term investments with initial maturities of one year or less rather than cash and cash equivalents with initial maturities of three months or less. - (d) Unearned premiums and loss and loss adjustment expense reserves are presented net of related reinsurance rather than on a gross basis as required under GAAP.
+These include certain fixed assets, prepaid expenses and premium receivables. - (b) The statements of cash flows represent cash balances, cash equivalents and short-term investments with initial maturities of one year or less rather than cash and cash equivalents with initial maturities of three months or less. - (c) Unearned premiums and loss and loss adjustment expense reserves are presented net of related reinsurance rather than on a gross basis as required under GAAP.